codex-storage/codex-spec/specs/marketplace.md

 ## Validator role

-Validator role represents nodes that verify that the Storage Provider nodes submit proofs when they are required.
+Validator role represents nodes that help to verify that the Storage Provider nodes submit proofs when they are required.
+The decision maker around if proof was missed or not is the smart contract, validator only triggers the decision-making function on the smart contract.
 This is because in a blockchain we cannot act on things that **do not happen** and somebody needs to create a transaction in order for the smart contract to act on it.
 The validator nodes get then rewarded for each time they correctly mark proof as missing.